Coalition of Labor Union Women: Structure and governance

 CLUW is governed by its membership.
 The membership meets in a biennial convention in October in odd-numbered years.
 At least six times each year, the National Officers Council meet to act on organization business concepts and to plan these conventions.
 Members may belong to any labor union, and be active or retired.
 Provisions exist for associate membership for those who are not union members or on long-term layoff.
 Members must belong to a local chapter, or, when no local chapter exists, be a member at-large.
 National unions and local chapters may elect one delegate to the national convention for every five CLUW members.
 The membership discusses and sets policy, and elects the officers and board of directors of the organization.

 In the direction of the national president and national staff, CLUW's headquarters are located in Washington, D.C.
 The national staff contains the organization's executive director, the director of the CLUW Center for Education and Research, the national organizer, and two additional staff positions.
 The term for national officers is four years.
 There are also 12 vice presidents.
-The president-emeritus, executive vice-president emeritus, officers and vice presidents comprise a National Executive Board (NEB).
+The president-emeritus, executive vice-president emeritus, officers, and vice presidents comprise a National Executive Board (NEB).

 CLUW's standing committees take care of administrative tasks like elections, archives, recruitments, finances, and introducing topics of devoted concern.
 The CLUW constitution also provides for a National Officers Council.
 The Council governs CLUW in the period between conventions.
 Its rulings and policies are binding unless reversed by the convention.
-CLUW takes initiative to recruit young working women concerning such issues that affect their lives, unity with coworkers, and demonstrating the union wage advantage.
+CLUW take initiative to recruit young working women concerning such issues that affect their lives, unity with coworkers, and demonstrating the union wage advantage.

 CLUW has both state and local chapters.
 The NEB is empowered to charter new chapters, and Article XIII of the CLUW constitution governs the conditions under which they may be established.
 Currently, there are about 75 CLUW chapters in the U.S. and Canada, with members in about 60 international American and Canadian unions.